 Hansen-Thomas (2008) looks at the learning advantages to such a system arguing that ESOL learners can better comprehend course materials.
-Cargill and Kalikoff (2007) look at linked courses suggesting that student performance, student retention and student motivation increase with such support.
-As for all students emotional support to reduce anxiety and uncertainty will pay off in the long run, but may require a greater investment in the course on your part.
+Cargill and Kalikoff (2007) look at linked courses suggesting that student performance, student retention, and student motivation increase with such support.
+As for all students, emotional support to reduce anxiety and uncertainty will pay off in the long run, but may require a greater investment in the course on your part.

 Many of these activities simply seem like good overall comprehension activities, but the difference is that students whose first language is not English work in a small group of other ESOL learners on the extended comprehension activities.
-Students just transitioning from full time academic language work at the university will typically be challenged by cultural parameters of examples used in class, by the high vocabulary load in some chapters, and by the writing expectations in short-answer exams, reflective papers, and essays.
+Students just transitioning from full-time academic language work at the university will typically be challenged by cultural parameters of examples used in class, by the high vocabulary load in some chapters, and by the writing expectations in short-answer exams, reflective papers, and essays.

-- Reading comprehension: ask students to write down the bolded subheadings from each chapter in a list.
+Ask students to write down the bolded subheadings from each chapter in a list.
 Then ask them to read over the list and predict three things that the chapter will cover.
 Get them to create a kind of word web for each thing to identify what they already know about the topic.

-- Practice tests: when students will be taking multiple choice tests, use a section of one chapter (less than three pages).
+When students will be taking multiple choice tests, use a section of one chapter (less than three pages).
 Prepare three or four multiple choice questions from these pages.
 Asking students to work in pairs, have them search the text to find where each topic is covered.
 Then ask them to look at all possible choices for a given question.
 Ask them to compare the text with the proposed answers in order to find the correct answer.
 Then, ask them to identify what strategies they used to match the text with answer prompts.

-- Go over the rubric for each writing assignment to ensure there are no vocabulary questions.
-Give students a sample response to a short answer question that fits the “top points” category and one that fits the “average points” category.
+Go over the rubric for each writing assignment to ensure there are no vocabulary questions.
+Give students a sample response to a short-answer question that fits the “top points” category and one that fits the “average points” category.
 Again in pairs, ask them to try and identify why one answer is excellent and one is fair.